strongloop/strongloop.com2/_posts/2018-12-19-loopback-2018-review.md

 Raymond Feng demonstrated how to simply create REST APIs in Node.js from an OpenAPI Specification using LoopBack 4 in [this post](https://strongloop.com/strongblog/loopback4-openapi-cli/).

+The IBM Research team of Erik Wittern, Alan Cha, and Jim Laredo introduced us to GraphQL when we announced [OASGraph](https://strongloop.com/strongblog/announcing-oasgraph/), a library that takes an Open API Specification and auto generates a ready to run GraphQL interface.

 We look forward to continuing to see how we can work with OpenAPI Spec!

 ## Downloads, GitHub Activity and Looking Towards the Future